12 Ways to Save at Christmas + Free Christmas Budget Planner

 3. Buy Budget-Friendly Christmas Gifts in Bulk

-But what if you feel like you do need to give gifts to acquaintances, work colleagues, employees, or teachers.
+But what if you feel like you do need to give gifts to acquaintances, work colleagues, employees, or teachers?

-Consider buying useful items in bulk to save time and money – gifts like food gifts that aren’t just junk for landfill.
 If you have time, handmade gifts will save money, but be aware that some people won’t eat homemade foods.

 4. Make your Own Gifts to Save

-Spending a day baking can result in bulk gifts for teachers and work colleagues.
+A day baking can result in bulk gifts for teachers and work colleagues.

 Or maybe you have hobbies like sewing, knitting, or woodworking that easily lend themselves to handmade gifts.